Skip to content

 1. Overview

 The Two-Phase Transaction Commit process is a mechanism implemented in Teranode to ensure atomicity and data consistency during transaction processing across the system's microservice architecture.
-This process uses an "unspendable" flag to temporarily lock transaction outputs until they are safely included in block assembly, and then makes them available for spending after confirmation.
+This process uses a "locked" flag to temporarily lock transaction outputs until they are safely included in Block Assembly, and then makes them available for spending after confirmation.

 When a Bitcoin transaction is processed, it both spends existing outputs (inputs) and creates new outputs that can be spent in the future.
 In Teranode's distributed architecture, transaction processing spans multiple services - particularly the UTXO store (where transaction data is persisted) and Block Assembly (where transactions are prepared for inclusion in blocks).
 The two-phase commit process ensures atomicity across these services, preventing scenarios where a transaction might exist in one component but not another.